hujch23/World-Model-Navigation/README.md

 ---
 #### 🚀 1.1 Research Background
-- **Problem Definition**: How to enhance agent generalization in target-driven visual navigation tasks?
+- **Problem Definition**: How to improve the cross-scene and cross-domain generalization ability in visual navigation, enabling agents to effectively navigate to target locations in new environments.
 - **Research Significance**: Traditional methods perform poorly in new targets or environments, lacking universality.
 - **Challenges**: Complex state space and diverse targets